dive-into-machine-learning/dive-into-machine-learning/README.md

 * [Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers) by Nam Vu.
 It’s the top-down and results-first approach designed for software engineers.
 * For some news sources to follow, check out [Sam DeBrule's list](https://machinelearnings.co/a-humans-guide-to-machine-learning-e179f43b67a0) here.
 * [Distill](https://distill.pub/about/) is a journal devoted to clear and interactive explanations of the lastest research in machine learning.
 They offer an alternative to traditional academic publishing that promotes accessibility and transparency in the field.
+* [Thoughtful Machine Learning with Python: A Test-Driven Approach](https://www.amazon.com/Thoughtful-Machine-Learning-Python-Test-Driven/dp/1491924136) A quick read of this book is good for people with a business background who want to know what the various popular algorithms are.
+It is also great for developers who are looking for Ruby based ML and/or want to see an OOP and test-driven approach to ML.
+This would possibly help with production quality ML and not recommended for personal learning and quick ML hacks.
 * [Your guide here]